RedAngel121/NytePack/README.md

 DO:

-    CC Tweaked - TURN OFF THE TURTLES
+    Apotheosis - Turn down the spawn rates of mini bosses and disable armor drops from every mob CC Tweaked - TURN OFF THE TURTLES
-    Farming for Blockheads - Adjust the market or just disable it?
+    Farming for Blockheads - Adjust the market trades or just disable it?